baxtheman/redis-benchmark/presentation.md

 ### Pub/Sub

-- Redis is a fast and stable Publish/Subscribe messaging system
+- Redis is a fast and stable Publish/Subscribe messaging system *I LIKE*

 ### Using Redis as an LRU cache